bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 **iOS developers at Bright Inventions are passionate about their work.
 I know it sounds super cliche, but it’s true**.
 When looking at tedious tasks – our first thought is how we can automate it.
 Second one is – how we can improve it.
 We follow every news, update, attend iOS conferences etc.

 <div class="image"><img src="/images/kamil_quote_thoughts.png" alt="Quote on automation" title="Quote on automation"  /> </div>

+Steve Jobs once said:

+<blockquote><div>Stay hungry.
+Stay foolish.
+Never let go of your appetite to go after new ideas, new experiences, and new adventures.</div><footer>Steve Jobs</footer></blockquote>

+I would only add to that – stay curious.